drwaterman/python-endpoint/README.md

 ## Testing

-Ensure test libraries are installed with `pip install -r tests_require.txt`

-Then, ensure the tests pass by running:
+Testing uses the `pytest` library.
+Run the tests pass from the project directory by running:

 ```
 pytest